 These are the application deadlines for Wagner College.

 |Early Decision II||––||––||––|

 Wagner College does not offer early decision but does offer early action.

-Mark your calendar!
-The Early Action deadline is December 1, which is coming up fast!
+🗓️ The Early Action deadline is December 15.
 Wagner College will release EA admissions decisions no later than January 5.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.